Conveniently computing Bézout Coefficients

 If you had any courses in mathematics you will probably have encountered the following at some point:

 While this shows the usefulness of the Bézout coefficients, it is usually a bit tedious to actually compute them.
-If your lectures were like mine, you were first taught how to compute the gcd of two numbers by using the Euclidean algorithm–which is easy enough–but to then compute the Bézout coefficients it is necessary to keep track of the intermediary results of this computation, and reversely substitute them later.
+In lectures you are usually first thaught how to compute the gcd of two numbers by using the Euclidean algorithm, which turns out to be quite simple.
+But to then compute the Bézout coefficients this algorithm gets extended in a way that forces us to keep track of all intermediary results and to reversely substitute them later.
 This is known as the extended Euclidean algorithm.
-Maybe an example is in order to illustrate this; so let’s compute the gcd of \(28\) and \(23\) and find Bézout coefficients for them.
-We first run the Euclidean algorithm and keep track of all the intermediary equations:
+Maybe an example is in order to illustrate this; so let’s compute the gcd of

 A Better Way

-The last column contains the numbers for which we want to compute the gcd, and we will do elementary row operations on this last column, to effectively execute the reduction steps of the Euclidean algorithm.
-Crucially however, we apply these row operations to the whole augmented matrix.
-If we let \(\rho_i\) stand for the \(i\)-th row, then the first step of executing the algorithm looks like this:
+The left side is initialized as the identity matrix, and the right most column contains the numbers for which we want to compute the gcd.
+Next, we will focus on executing elementary row operations which have to the effect that they execute the reduction steps of the Euclidean algorithm.
+Crucially however, we apply these row operations to the whole augmented matrix!
+If we let

 Which is simply matrix notation summarising the following two equations: